Still in the hunt for CM’s post, key Shiv Sena, BJP meet on Oct 30

 When results of the polls were being announced on October 24, Thackeray had reminded the BJP of the 50:50 formula "agreed upon" between himself, Shah and Fadnavis ahead of the 2019 Lok Sabha polls.

 "I contested less number of seats for Lok Sabha and assembly elections.
-I cannot accommodate the BJP everytime.
+I cannot accommodate the BJP every time.
 I want to remind the BJP the formula which was worked out in the presence of Amit Shah," Thackeray had said.

 On Saturday, the Sena demanded a written assurance from the BJP that it will implement the formula for equal sharing of power.